PDI-DGS-Protolab/DistributedLoggingSystems/Winston/README.md

   winston.add(winston.transports.File, { filename: 'somefile.log'  });

   winston.info('Hello again distributed logs');
-  winston.error('Ooops, this shouldn't be happening...');
+  winston.error('Ooops, this should not be happening...');

   /* This is a more complex but better way */